Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/appsecret/README.md

 # Send and Receive Messages in Java using Azure Event Hubs for Apache Kafka Ecosystems with OAuth

-This quickstart will show how to create and connect to an Event Hubs Kafka endpoint using an example producer and consumer written in Java.
+This tutorial will show how to create and connect to an Event Hubs Kafka endpoint using an example producer and consumer written in Java.
 Azure Event Hubs for Apache Kafka Ecosystems supports [Apache Kafka version 1.0](https://kafka.apache.org/10/documentation.html) and later.

 ## Prerequisites